18 Best Usability Testing Tools in 2024: Comparison Guide

 Usability testing at every step of the product’s lifecycle.

-You then get deep-dive insights into the metrics that matter: miss-clicks, heatmaps, and survey responses.
+• Get insights into key metrics: miss-clicks, heatmaps, and survey responses.

 14. Optimal Workshop